ChenYangyao/UMASS-A850Lab-Astro-N-Body/labs/week-3/README.md

 is that the binary format is platform-dependent.
 For example, the endian (big/little/PDP/...) and floating-point representation (IEEE-754/IBM/Hewlett-Packard/PDP/...) may vary from platform to another.

-The HDF5 try to solve these problems by creating a self-explanatory file format.
-The file and object heads in the HDF5 file provide descriptions of the data representation and layout, the library tools are then provided to convert them with native representation in different platforms.
-The conversion, and the overhead introduced by the data organization, may cause some performance loss, and therefore need to be tested.
+HDF5 tries to solve these problems by creating a self-explanatory file format.
+The file and object heads in the HDF5 file provide descriptions of the data representation and layout, the library tools are provided to convert them with native representation at different platforms.
+The conversion and the overhead introduced by the data organization may cause some performance loss, and therefore need to be tested.

 Many other things also have impact on the IO performance.
 The disk design, including disk-type, seek/rotation/throughput, disk cache layout and size, and its interface with memory and processor,